rambo/pca9635RGB/README.md

-# PCA9635 based RGB LED baord library
+# PCA9635 based RGB LED board library

 The boards have 3 PCA9635 drivers addresses using a specific scheme.